 Androgenetic Alopecia (Pattern Baldness)

 This is the most common form of hair loss in both men and women.
-It is often hereditary and involves the shrinking of hair follicles over time.
-The term androgenetic refers to the fact that male hormones like testosterone, DHEAs, and/or dihydrotestosterone (androgens) are the root of the problem.
+It is often hereditary and involves the gradual shrinking of hair follicles.
+The term androgenetic, or androgenic, refers to the fact that male hormones such as testosterone, DHEAs, and dihydrotestosterone (androgens) are the root cause of the problem.
 This is the usual cause of hair loss in women with PCOS.
 Testing should be performed for these hormones, and then I’ll help my patients target optimal levels (which are not what the lab considers acceptable).

 The good news is that there are natural treatments to address these hormones and improve hormonal balance.
 This reduces hair fall and, in some cases, allows hair to regrow.